 Let’s Talk About Sex

-While identical twins are always born with the same sex, fraternal twins can be same sex or one of each.
+While identical twins are always born with the same sex, fraternal twins can be the same sex or one of each.

 A baby’s sex is determined by the father’s sperm: the XY chromosomal combination will result in a boy and the XX chromosomal combination will result in a girl.
 Because fraternal twins are developed for different sperm, their chances of being born girls, boys, or both are exactly the same as any other (non-twin) babies.